hypo69/hypo/pytest/gemini - set 1/en/utils/README.md

 3.  **Run the tests:** Execute the test file with `pytest`.
 This will discover and run all the test functions you've defined.

-This revised example demonstrates a significantly improved approach to writing robust and comprehensive `pytest` tests.
+This revised example demonStartes a significantly improved approach to writing robust and comprehensive `pytest` tests.
 Remember to adapt it to your specific code.
 Remember to adapt this to your specific code's functions and error handling.